Tetrahedral Core in a Sea of Competing Magnetic Phases in Graphene: Charge displacement

-{\it Charge displacement.} In the left part of the phase diagram, {\it i.e.}, $0.7 \le N_e \le 0.75$, our mean-field calculations performed in the $6\times6$ and the $24\times24$ supercells show a small charge displacement between orbitals, distributed according to the periodicity of the magnetic orders.
-This displacement is of the order of $\delta N_e=5 \cdot 10^{-3}$.
+In the left part of the phase diagram, {\it i.e.}, $0.7 \le N_e \le 0.75$, our mean-field calculations performed in the $6\times6$ and the $24\times24$ supercells show a small charge displacement between orbitals except for the exact Tetra results, distributed according to the periodicity of the magnetic orders.
+This displacement is highest for strong interaction value, with a maximum value of $\delta N_e=3 \cdot 10^{-2}$ roughly.

-In the right part of the phase diagram, we observed that size frustration (due to $6\times6$ supercell periodicity) may lead to perfect-looking orders which disappear for larger supercells ($24\times24$ supercell).
+In the right part of the phase diagram, {\it i.e.}, $N_e > 0.75$, we observed that size frustration (due to $6\times6$ supercell periodicity) may lead to perfect-looking orders which disappear for larger supercells ($24\times24$ supercell).
 However, in the calculations with a larger supercell, a pseudo periodicity of the magnetic order is usually found in agreement with $2\times2$ and $3\times3$ periodicity for the zones $S_M \neq 0$ and $S_X \neq 0$, respectively.